AngelicaGuimaraes/P1_magnolia_tree/README.md

 ### For code inspiration, design inputs, help and advice.
 Many thanks to:

 Martina Terlevic
- - My awesome mentor at Code Institute
+ - My awesome mentor at Code Institute: Thank you for your help during crisis!

  Mats Simonsson
  - Friend and Mentor: Thank you for all the time spent helping me, for your patience and support!